 A healthy functioning liver is very critical for a healthy life because a liver performs various vital functions.
 When this essential organ of the body becomes diseased or severely compromised, a transplant may be required.
-A liver transplant is a surgical procedure aims to replace the diseased liver with a healthy liver from another person – known as a donor.
+A liver transplant is a surgical procedure that aims to replace the diseased liver with a healthy liver from another person – known as a donor.
 A diseased liver is a liver that does not function properly.
 In a liver transplant, a part of the liver or the whole liver can be replaced, depending on the condition of the liver of the patient requiring the transplant.

 A liver transplant is recommended for patients that have end-stage liver disease or whose liver no longer functions adequately; this condition is also called liver failure.
-A liver failure may occur suddenly due to viral hepatitis infection, injuries from drugs or any other infection.
+A liver failure may occur suddenly due to viral hepatitis infection, injuries from drugs, or any other infection.
 In some cases, liver failure can also occur because of a prolonged liver problem.
 A liver transplant can be used to treat both acute liver failure and chronic liver failure; the main cause of which is scarring of the liver tissue known as cirrhosis.
 Cirrhosis replaces the healthy tissue with scar tissue, hampering the functioning of the liver.
 It is the most common reason for a liver transplant in patients.

-Some major causes of cirrhosis leading to a liver failure and the need for liver transplant include, but are not limited to:
+Some major causes of cirrhosis leading to liver failure and the need for liver transplant include, but are not limited to:

 Also, to assess if a patient qualifies for a liver transplant, the doctor might evaluate:

-Moreover, before doing the transplant, the doctor will also assess if the donor liver will benefit the condition of the patient concerned and increase his life span considerably.
+Moreover, before doing the transplant, the doctor will also assess if the donor's liver will benefit the condition of the patient concerned and increase his life span considerably.
 A patient with chronic health conditions may not qualify for a liver transplant.

-Moreover, in some cases the liver disease might recur in the transplanted liver.
-Also, post a liver transplant, the patient would need to continuously take medications to prevent rejection of liver; these medications are called anti-rejection medications and can cause a host of side effects, such as:
+Moreover, in some cases, liver disease might recur in the transplanted liver.
+Also, post a liver transplant, the patient would need to continuously take medications to prevent rejection of the liver; these medications are called anti-rejection medications and can cause a host of side effects, such as:

-Once the liver is available or the surgery, the patient will be admitted to the hospital and an examination to assess the overall health of the patient will be done.
-When cleared, the patient is given general anaesthesia and sedated before beginning the surgery.
+Once the liver is available for surgery, the patient will be admitted to the hospital and an examination to assess the overall health of the patient will be done.
+When cleared, the patient is given general anesthesia and sedated before beginning the surgery.
 Then the surgeon makes a long incision across the abdomen to access the liver and remove the deceased liver while replacing it with a donor liver in the body.
-Once the donor liver is placed properly, the surgeon then connects the blood vessels and bile ducts to the new liver.
+Once the donor's liver is placed properly, the surgeon then connects the blood vessels and bile ducts to the new liver.
 Post this, staples and stitches are used to close the incision and then the patient is transferred to the intensive care unit for follow-up and recovery.
 A liver transplant surgery can take up to 12 hours or more depending on the condition of the patient.
-In case of a living donor operation, the surgeon first removes the liver from the donor and then performs the surgery on the patient similar to that of a deceased donor liver transplant surgery.
+In the case of a living donor operation, the surgeon first removes the liver from the donor and then performs the surgery on the patient similar to that of a deceased donor liver transplant surgery.